 Once you are at Andaman, you cannot escape island hopping.
 There are two types of trips.

 These islands are nearer to Port Blair and you can make a day trip to these islands.
-Simply head towards the Aberdeen Jetty and pick up an operator to make your bookings instantly for Andaman Honeymoon Packages as well.
+Simply head towards the Aberdeen Jetty and pick up an Andaman tour packages operator to make your bookings instantly for Andaman Honeymoon Packages as well.
 Your hotels can also do the bookings for you.
 Ross Island, North Bay Island, Jolly Buoy Islands are some of these islands where you can make a day trip.

-If you want to visit the Havelock and Neil Island, then you have to go to the Phoenix Jetty.
+If you want to visit the Havelock and Neil Island, then you have to go to the Phoenix Bay Jetty.
 There are Government boats as well as private operators.
-You cannot pre book in a government boat.
+You cannot pre-book in a government boat.
 You have to stand in a queue in the morning to book your tickets.
-Among the private operators, Marcuzz is the best.
+Among the private operators, Makruzz is the best.

-We had travelled in both the government ships and Marcuzz.
-Very obviously, Marcuzz is faster than the government counterparts, but what I liked in the government ferry is that you can simply roam about everywhere in the ferry and can enjoy on the deck watching the endless blue seas.
+We had travelled in both the government ships and Makruzz.
+Very obviously, Makruzz is faster than the government counterparts, but what I liked in the government ferry is that you can simply roam about everywhere in the ferry and can enjoy on the deck watching the endless blue seas.

 You can hire 2 wheelers at both Havelock and Neil Island to explore the places.
 Also, you can get cabs if you travelling greater distances.
 We had hired a scooty at both Havelock and Neil Island to move around.

-Andaman has plenty of options of hotels and in all possible budgets.
+Andaman has plenty of options for hotels and in all possible budgets.
 For your trip to Andaman, we would recommend you to stop for the night at Port Blair and Havelock Island.
 If time permits, spend one night at Neil Island too.
-Port Blair has a lot of options.
+Both Port Blair and Havelock has a lot of options.
 Diglipur and North Andaman have relatively lesser options.
 Sio it would not be a bad idea to book beforehand.

-While at Andaman, it will be a sin not to try the sea food.
+While at Andaman, it will be a sin not to try the seafood.
 At Havelock, you will find some great food at Barefoot Bar and Restaurant, Full Moon Café, Black Beard’s Bistro, Red Snapper and Anju-Coco Resto.
-Neil Island has very limited options.
+Neil Island has very limited options in regards to food.

 Andaman can be visited throughout the year.
 However, the best season of the island is from mid-November to early March.
 This is considered to be the best season to visit Andaman.

-- Although you will get mobile services, the data connection at Andaman is very poor.
+Although you will get mobile services, the data connection at Andaman is very poor.
 Internet and wifi services are quite bad here.
-Infact, the islands have very poor mobile network connection also.
+Both Neil and Havelock Islands had very poor mobile network connection also.
 So enjoy the place without internet and wifi.
-We were quite happy to spend a few days without these so called “essentials”.
+We were quite happy to spend a few days without these so-called “essentials”.

 That is all from our side for your visit to Andaman.
 Book your tickets to Andaman for enjoying the most memorable experience.
-And if you need any help in planning, just feel free to contact us.
 Believe me, visiting this beautiful island and discovering its secrets is going to be quite exciting!
 If you like the post, please let us know by commenting below.
 And share the post with your families and friends.
 Pin it for a later read.